Hoekz/JS-TDD-201/Dates/module-dates.md

 For internal purposes, we declare our `reminders` array, a quick lookup table for days of the week, and a function to help us sort dates as strings for easier comparisons at the date level.

+### reminders exports

+We then export some methods from [reminders.js](/Dates/reminders.js#L21-40) to add, check, and clear reminders.

+Our `addDailyReminder` method shows that each reminder will consist of a `label`, a `start` date, an `end` date, and a `days` list to indicate what days of the week the reminder should trigger on.

+Our `getDailyReminders` method simply gets the current date and filters the reminders by whether the day of week matches and the date falls between the `start` and `end`.
+It then returns each of the corresponding labels.

+Our `clearReminders` method simply resets the list of reminders.
+We've also exposed the `day` of week lookup object.